Cymraeg

 Audio and video clips are protected by copyright and as such should not be used in a resource unless you have created them yourself or have the express permission of the creator.
 Buying a CD or DVD or digital file does not give you the right to use the content without restriction – you are only buying the physical media and the right to listen to the music or watch the film for personal use.
 As with images, just because a clip is already online doesn’t mean it’s in the public domain and therefore free to use.

-Instead of embedding an online video in your resource, link to the clip-on video hosting sites such as YouTube or Vimeo.
+Instead of embedding an online video in your resource, link to the clip-on video hosting sites such as YouTube.
 Beware of using audio clips such as sound effects that you have ‘bought’ online – the licence terms may be limited to personal use only.

 For more information on copyright, refer to the Copyright Licensing Agency or the Intellectual Property Office.